 There will also be fewer people of working age within the population to offer that support.
-The number of 'working age' people, typical known as aged between 18 to 64 is expected to decrease by almost 10% between 2020 and 2040, and account for 51% of the total population in 2040, compared to 56.5% in 2020.
-The decrease can be attributed to declining numbers of inward migration with challenges relating to available housing, and low birth rates, although there will be other factors at play.
+The number of working age people, ages 18 to 64 is expected to decrease by almost 10% between 2020 and 2040, and account for 51% of the total population in 2040, compared to 56.5% in 2020.
+The decrease can be attributed to declining numbers of inward migration and low birth rates although there will be other factors at play.
 There are opportunities to work in partnership to resolve workforce issues and also opportunities in technologically enabled solutions to reduce the need for additional staff.

-It is clear that COVID-19 has had a substantial negative impact on service access, and as a result many people will continue to face long waiting times.
-Coupled with an ageing population, there has been a rise in the number of people who need health and social care services in recent years, and we can expect this need to continue to increase.
+Throughout the report it is clear that COVID-19 has had a substantial negative impact on services and many service users will continue to face long waiting times in years to come.
+Coupled with an ageing population, most services have seen a rise in the number of patients in recent years and expect numbers to continue to increase.

 The closure of screening services during the pandemic will also have damaging effects on preventing illness or curing/managing conditions at an earlier stage.
-The high waiting times for health and social care services, and the feedback from our communities make it clear that we need to get better at prevention and early intervention.
+The high waiting times for social care services and increased numbers of delayed discharges suggests that we need to get better at prevention and early intervention.